NESGESFinance/NESGESFinance-NGF-BTC-AM/README.md

 ## Description

-NGF-BTC-AM functions as the **core institutional asset** of NESGESFinance, used for:
+NGF•BTC•AM functions as the **core institutional asset** of NESGESFinance, used for:

 - Collateral for RWA tokenization
 - Internal settlement and accounting